 We humans are strongly attuned to the idea of cyclicity.
 Our brains, the product of millions of generations of steady refinement, are wired to extract meaningful patterns from the apparent chaos around us.
 And so we see cycles everywhere, an infinitude of clockworks large and small, all springing from a great cosmic wheel.
 To our remote ancestors, whose sense of wonder had not yet been blunted by the cold logic of science, the tides must have seemed like God’s own heartbeat.

-But it occurs to me as I contemplate this beautiful and seemingly timeless scene, that in reality there is no such thing as a cycle; the relentlessly unidirectional nature of the universe forbids it.
+But it occurs to me, as I contemplate this seemingly timeless scene, that in reality there is no such thing as a cycle; the relentlessly unidirectional nature of the universe forbids it.
 There is only motion in all its forms, always forward, sometimes so constrained as to resemble cyclicity.
 There is no exact repetition of anything, ever.